 As you return to the Snapshots dashboard, you will already see the newly added snapshots there in the list.
 However, it will take a while before you can actually see the results, as the tool will start tracking only from this point on.

 While you're waiting, you can go ahead and delete the demo snapshot, and maybe even set up recordings.

 For video recording, go to Recordings -> Settings.

 You will already see the Flipsnack website in the list on the left.

 You will have to turn the recording on as you see in the screenshot below.

-With recordings you will also have to be patient, because you will not see recording instantly.
+With recordings, you will also have to be patient, because you will not see them instantly.

-Now that everything works smoothly I can go take a break and wait for data to start to register on my profile and catalogs!
+Now that everything works smoothly, I can take a break and wait for data to start registering on my profile and catalogs!